Saturday mornings we offer workshops with projects easily completed in a 2-hour session.

 Our multi-sessions range from 2-4 workshops and allow you to go a little deeper into a project.
 Registration is required.

-Cancer, courage and creativity is a 6-week session offered Spring and Fall for anyone who has heard the words "you have cancer," whether you're in treatment or 10 years out from your diagnosis.
+Cancer, Courage and Creativity (CCC) is a 6-week session offered Spring and Fall for anyone who has heard the words "you have cancer," whether you're in treatment or 10 years out from your diagnosis.
 Registration is required.
 (Limit 8 people/session)